swilliams11/apigee-istio-k8s-demo/README.md

 apigee-istio bindings add [service_name] [product_name]  -o [organization] -e [environment] -u [username] -p [password]
 ```

+* Add a path to the `istio-ratings` product to show how you can control the product paths via the Apigee product.
+  * add `/ratings/*` to the product paths and then send requests for `/health` and `/ratings` and you should receive an authorization error.

 5. See the [operations guide](https://docs.apigee.com/api-platform/istio-adapter/operation) for additional tasks that can be performed.

 * Access Token Validation (JWTs)
 * Validate claims within JWT